‘Bold And The Beautiful’ Spoilers Wednesday, September 5: Katie Rallies Support, Ridge’s Announcement [Video]

 Ridge Pits One Daughter Against Another

 Bold and the Beautiful spoilers, via Inquisitr, states that Ridge will make an announcement that will shake Forrester Creations to its core.
-After the Hope For The Future’s extravagant launch, and all Steffy Forrester’s (Jacqueline MacInnes Wood) plans for the Intimates lingerie line, he will tell them that only one line will survive.
+After the Hope For The Future’s extravagant launch and all Steffy Forrester’s (Jacqueline MacInnes Wood) plans for the Intimates lingerie line, he will tell them that only one line will survive.

 “It’s either going to be Hope For The Future or Intimates.
 It can’t be both, I’m sorry.”